DUI Attorney Orlando

-However, if you refuse a breathalyzer test, your license can be immediately suspended, and law enforcement will likely obtain a warrant to draw your blood.
-In addition, it is important to note that a breathalyzer is much easier for your lawyer to discount than a blood draw (which is far more accurate).
+However, if you refuse a breathalyzer test, your license can be immediately suspended, and law enforcement will likely obtain a warrant to draw your blood to continue with their suspected DUI arrest.
+In addition, it is important to note that a breath test is much easier for your lawyer to discount than a blood draw, which is far more accurate.
 Therefore, in most cases, it is in your best interest to take a breathalyzer.

-A DUI conviction is serious indeed and can have lasting consequences even if this is your first time.
-For your best chances to avoid penalties, you will need criminal defense so you can win your case and have your charges dropped or reduced.
-You should interview multiple attorneys because the more you speak, the more likely you will find the best DUI defense.
+A DUI conviction is serious and can have lasting consequences.
+For your best chances to avoid penalties, you will need a criminal defense attorney to help get your charges dropped or reduced.
+You should interview multiple DUI attorneys because the more you speak to, the more likely you will find the best DUI defense.

 You can start by asking anyone you know who has been in a similar situation for personal recommendations.
-Or if you’ve ever hired another attorney for any other reason, whether you got a divorce or use one in your business, then you can ask them if they know any defense attorneys who specialize in DUI defense.
+If you’ve hired an attorney for any other reason—whether you got a divorce or use one in your business—then you can ask them if they know any attorneys who specialize in DUI defense.

-You can also find potential lawyers in Orlando by checking the Florida state bar association.
-Of course, you can search online.
+You can also find potential criminal defense lawyers in Orlando by checking the Florida State Bar Association.
+Of course, you can also search online.
 Regardless, you want an attorney who is licensed to practice in the state of Florida.
-After you compile a list of potential lawyers in Orlando, then you should schedule a consultation with each of them to discuss your DUI case.
+After you compile a list of potential DUI defense lawyers in Orlando, you should schedule a consultation with each of the DUI attorneys to discuss your case.